JayWalker512/moneroman/README.md

 The script defines several variables which are used for configuration.
 You will find them at the top of the `moneroman.sh` file with comments explaining use.

-Moneroman.sh depends on the `cpulimit` command line utility, which you may need to install.
-On Ubuntu 16.04 you can install cpulimit with the `sudo apt install cpulimit` command.

 Installing
 ==========